jacobsaltzman/phase-2-project/phase-2-project/README.md

 ## How it works for the user

 In this web-application, users are presented first with a home page (home) that greats them and informs them of the function of the site.
-In the main page (learn), there is a rendered collection of the top cryptocurrencies with their names, some data, and an image/gif.
+In the main page (coins), there is a rendered collection of the top cryptocurrencies with their names, some data, and an image/gif.
 They can also navigate to their own "portfolio" (folio) in which they will be able to save coins from the home page to make a collection and keep track of their own investments.
 Or they can navigate to the "Add New Coin" (Add Coin) and create a new coin card for the community to see on the main page.

 Future additions in the works include adding a market page to view real-time market data and prices, adding Dark and Light Mode stylings and toggle, event-handlers that when clicking a coin card would send the user to a more detailed description or straight to the Wiki page, ect.